nbritt27/marat-agent-data-analysis/README.md

 ![Image](./sample_output.png)

-Marat is a data analysis and visualization tool using a NextJS flowchart-style frontend to visualize and coordinate data analysis through python-based Langgraph agents.
+Marat ("muh-RAH") is a data analysis and visualization tool using a NextJS flowchart-style frontend to visualize and coordinate data analysis through python-based Langgraph agents.
 Simply upload your CSV file into when prompted, and as specific questions (i.e. Generate a linear regression between size and cost) or a broad question (i.e. Tell me everything, What contributes to changes in price, etc.).

 ## Features
 - **Broad range of analysis options**: Regression analyses, plotly visualizations, cluster analyses, etc.